 - Novel Agri-Engineering Solutions: This collaborative project, involving researchers from Civil Engineering at NUI Galway and Teagasc, is looking at developing technology for improving surface and ground water at critical source areas.
 One projected output is to provide a decision support blueprint for Irish Farmers.

 For more information on Environmental research at the Ryan Institute, please consult the Research section of the website.
-Key pages for this research include Climate Change, Environment and Health, Environmental Technologies, Modelling Informatics, and Socio-Economics and Policy.
+Key pages for this research include Climate Change, Environment and Health, Environmental Technologies, Modelling and Observation, and Socio-Economics and Policy.